14 Jun Too many “footprints” for SMBs?

 The core footprints in that category are carbon, paper and water.
 Carbon footprints are associated with climate change through the greenhouse effect and are well understood to be a primary metric.
 There is no question that small or medium businesses must see carbon footprint as a primary CSR metrics.

 Paper is core because it adds to carbon emission when produced.
 As well, reducing paper is a way to save endangered species from losing their habitat.

 Water footprint, also defined as trying to consume and pollute limited amount of water is core considering the importance of water for life in general.

 From a social point of view, the community footprint is critical.
 Often defined as volunteerism and philanthropy, the community footprint is also straightforward evidence of CSR performance while being relatively simple to manage for an SMB.

-But, then how about plastic footprint, air pollution footprint and the many more footprints being discovered as having significant sustainability impacts?
+But, then how about plastic footprint and air pollution footprints?
+Many other footprints could have significant sustainability impacts?
 This is when the SMBs specifics come in.
 For SMBs those other footprints are also significant as long as they apply directly.
 For example, a law firm will unlikely have to focus on plastic issues other than ensuring its primary suppliers (e.g. catering partners) are “green” and that they themselves refuse to consume preventable (e.g., one-time use) plastic where they can.
-As none-producers of plastic, tracking their plastic footprint would not be as important as the more likely applicable carbon and paper footprints often seen in law firms.
+As none-producers of plastic, tracking their plastic footprint would not be as important as the more likely applicable carbon and paper often seen in law firms.
 However, plastic producers or heavy consumers would have to consider plastic footprint.